avucic/code_challange/README.md

 Expected Output:

-    ENNNDDD
+    ENNNDEEEND

 ### Requirement:

 - Create a CLI that is able to parse the given input and display the result.

 ### Bonus:

 - Shortest path to cover all coordinates.

 ## Installation